1. How do I know if I need to hire a lawyer?

 2. What areas of law do you practice?

 The areas of the law that the Firm practices are specifically stated in the Practice Areas section of this website.
 Generally speaking, the Firm focuses on business, real estate, and other civil litigation.
 If we cannot handle your matter, then we would be glad to refer you to another attorney in the area who can.

 3. If I’m involved in a contract dispute and the agreement was not reduced to writing, do I still have legal rights?

 While reducing business agreements to writing clarifies parties’ intentions regarding a particular transaction, it is not always necessary to preserve the parties’ legal rights.
 Oral agreements are usually enforceable and can often be proved through (among other things) written communications between the parties and the parties’ course of dealing with each other.
 If you feel that a party to an oral agreement to which you are a party has been violated, please contact us to see if we might be of assistance to you.

 4. How long does it take for a lawsuit to be resolved?

 According to William Gladstone, “Justice delayed is justice denied.”
 We understand and agree with that statement and, consequently, do our best to prosecute matters diligently.
-Nevertheless, unless there is a genuine emergency (life or death situation), our court system is, unfortunately, simply not designed to operate quickly.
+Nonetheless, unless there is a genuine emergency, our court system is, unfortunately, simply not designed to operate quickly.
 Most state court judges preside over a thousand or more cases at the same time.
 For that reason, virtually every time the parties need to appear before a judge during a case, the parties must schedule the matter days (and, in some cases, weeks) in advance.
 Most cases prosecuted in a diligent manner should be resolved in approximately months.
 More complicated cases may take twice that long.